xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Weakness
 - Some simulation results will make the theory result in this paper be more vivid.
 For example, given a setting, what is the cost of running time.
 Although it seems running time is not very important factors as the partition algorithm may only need to execute for once.
+- The authors modify the partition problem slightly to make it an optimization problem.
+However, I didn't find any explaination of why making this modification.
+But I think this is an equivalenet transition. i.e., if the original problem is feasible if and only if the optimization problem have value no larger than 1.

 ### Possible Extensions
 - Extend the problem model by taking the communication overhhead into account.
 As the authors mentioned, in this paper, they assume jobs are independent and neglect the communication overhead.
 - Consider jobs that are of different importance and thus are associated with different number of replicas.

+### Questions
+- I am not clear how the constraints could ensure that all tasks meet with their deadline.